 Supplementary and omitted bills, issued throughout the year, are issued to owners of newly created properties or properties that have had physical alterations made that were not reflected on the interim and final bills.
 Generally, supplementary bills refer to the current tax year and omitted bills refer to previous years.
 You may receive three to four bills at different times throughout the year, depending on when the Municipal Property Assessment Corporation (MPAC) provides assessment information to the town.

 All tax bills (with the exception of supplementary and omitted bills) can be paid using one of the town’s pre-authorized payment plans.
-Please visit the Due Dates, Late Payment Charges & Payment Options page for information on how to pay your tax bills.
+Please visit the Due Dates, Late Payment Charges and Payment Options page for information on how to pay your tax bills.